rust-lang/rust/text/0000-epochs.md

   can make.

-Code that compiles without warnings on the previous epoch (under the latest compiler release) will compile without warnings or errors on the next epoch (modulo the [usual caveats] about type inference changes and so on).
+Code that compiles without warnings on the previous epoch (under the latest compiler release) will compile without errors on the next epoch (modulo the [usual caveats] about type inference changes and so on).
 Alternatively, you can continue working with the previous epoch on new compiler releases indefinitely, but your code may not have access to new features that require new keywords and the like.

 [usual caveats]: https://github.com/rust-lang/rfcs/blob/master/text/1122-language-semver.md